vfarah-if/localkubekindexercise/README.md

 5. [Dotfiles](https://dotfiles.github.io/) is a devops helper site for programs that help with managing, syncing, and/or installing your dotfiles which ***Backup\***, ***restore\***, and ***sync\*** the prefs and settings for your toolbox.

-6. [K9s](https://k9scli.io/) is a terminal based UI to interact with your Kubernetes clusters.
+   1. [K9s](https://k9scli.io/) is a terminal based UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your deployed applications in the wild.
 K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.
+As  I was interacting with logs, pods, svc's, activating exndpoints and curling things, I realised that with this tool, many of those commands became unecessary.

    ```bash
    ❯ brew install derailed/k9s/k9s